socialray/makahiki-ktuh/doc/configuration-system-administration-authentication.rst

 potential players?
 That is the goal of authentication, and Makahiki provides a variety of ways to do it.

+.. note:: Authentication is **required** in Makahiki.
+If you want the simplest authentication to configure, do internal authentication.
+However, that means your users will have a separate account and password for the challenge, which is a barrier to participation.

 Getting to the authentication page
 ----------------------------------